nononovia/Bakerai/README.md

 # Bakerai

-## Bakerai is a chat bot for our online bakery store.
-Bakerai acts as your online assistant to make the shopping experience effortless.
+## Bakerai is an online chatbot for a imaginary bakery - SAKURA.
+Bakerai acts as your online assistant to provide customer information they need about SAKURA without leaving the comfort of their home.

 ## Functions
 - Customer service and support.